Listen to This Article:

 A diploma program can teach practical, foundational skills, without the additional general education requirements.
 These programs are usually the shortest and most affordable, so students can get out into the workforce more quickly.

-Escoffier offers diploma programs in culinary arts, baking and pastry arts, plant-based culinary arts, and holistic nutrition & wellness.
+Escoffier offers online diploma programs in culinary arts and operations, professional pastry arts, plant-based culinary arts, food entrepreneurship, and holistic nutrition & wellness.

 Certifications from Professional Organizations